davedawson/scrtchpd-lite/README.md

 ## How To Run This Thing

-It's a static app, so just open up `index.html` on a server, and you should be all set.
+It's a static app, so just open up `index.php` on a server, and you should be all set.